 A number of contractors will want to keep their limited company even though their assignment has been deemed to be caught by IR35.

 The IR35 fee payer, the party paying the limited company, therefore has to deduct, account for and pay to HMRC employer’s national insurance, apprenticeship levy and employee taxes and national insurance.

 They also have to enter into a new contract with the limited company and manage and support the company and it’s contractor.

-If the fee payer does not pay the appropriate taxes to HMRC the debt can be transferred back up to the first agency in the supply chain (if there is one) and ultimately to the hirer.
+If the fee payer does not pay the appropriate taxes then HMRC can transfer the debt to any party in the supply chain including the hirer.
 It is important that the hirer is confident that a fee payer acting in this capacity is both compliant and financially secure.

 The hirer could employ the contractors directly.
 Although this gains control, it also puts all employment risk and payroll management with the hirer and does not align with hiring temporary resource over shorter periods.

 For these reasons it is unlikely that this option will gain any momentum.

 There will be a minority of contractors who will become permanent employees of the hirer.

 All of the inside IR35 options involve the deduction of PAYE taxes.
 It is clear from the government over the last few years that this is the direction of travel for all workers irrespective of how they are defined.
 The government wants it’s fair share of tax revenue.